Trying to decide what to cut from your budget when you’re broke?

 It’s a generalization, but one that hits the nail on the head with my husband and me.
 We make all our major money decisions together – house, car, investments, insurance… anything that costs more than a couple hundred bucks really.

 But I, almost unilaterally, do all the spending.
-I pay the bills, I buy the groceries, I plan the holidays and I am absolutely not complaining.
+I pay the bills, I buy the groceries, I plan the holidays, I buy the kid’s clothes, and I am absolutely not complaining.

 We don’t have a perfect relationship, but we do have a pretty perfect financial relationship.
 I don’t believe a lot of people can say that.
 We do not fight about money.

 But it wasn’t always like that.
-Over the past few years as we got older and somewhat more financially secure and more lazy, I developed some very bad spending habits.
-Not bad enough to rack up a bunch of credit card debit (thank goodness) but bad enough that I was spending at least $5000.00 a year that should have gone into savings.
+Over the past few years, as we got older and somewhat more financially secure and lazier, I developed some very bad spending habits.
+Not bad enough to rack up a bunch of credit card debt (thank goodness) but bad enough that I was spending at least $5000.00 a year that should have gone into savings.